-JUnit is an open source framework for Java programming language which is used for writing and running tests.
+JUnit is an open-source unit testing framework for Java programming language which is used for writing and running tests.
 This practice helps developers to discover failures in their logic behind the code and improve the quality of their code.
 Also, JUnit testing can be used in order to guarantee that, the code will work as expected in case of future changes.
-We can integrate JUnit Framework with Eclipse, Ant and Maven.
+We can integrate JUnit Framework with Eclipse, Ant, and Maven.

-Annotation is a predefined logic that is added java source code.
-Classes, methods, variables, parameters and packages may be annotated.
+Annotation is a predefined logic that is added to java source code.
+Classes, methods, variables, parameters, and packages may be annotated.
 JUnit uses annotations and works according to the annotation’s predefined logic.

 JUnit framework works on following these annotations which are named as below:

 1. @BeforeClass: This annotation will run once before any of the test methods in the class.
 This annotation neither provides any parameter nor returns any parameter.
 The @BeforeClass methods of superclasses will be run before those the current class.